theupdateframework/go-tuf/README.md

 ----------------------------

-The [go-tuf-metadata](https://github.com/rdimitrov/go-tuf-metadata) project provides the following functionality:
+The go-tuf v2 project provides a lightweight library with the following functionality:

-* creation, reading, and writing of metadata
+* creation, reading, and writing of TUF metadata
-* an easy object-oriented approach for interacting with metadata
+* an easy object-oriented approach for interacting with TUF metadata
 * consistent snapshots
-* signing and verifying metadata
+* signing and verifying TUF metadata
 * ED25519, RSA, and ECDSA key types referenced by the latest TUF specification
 * top-level role delegation
 * target delegation via standard and hash bin delegations
-* support of [succinct hash bin delegations](https://github.com/theupdateframework/taps/blob/master/tap15.md) which significantly reduce the size of metadata
+* support of [succinct hash bin delegations](https://github.com/theupdateframework/taps/blob/master/tap15.md) which significantly reduce the size of the TUF metadata
 * support for unrecognized fields within the metadata (i.e. preserved and accessible through `root.Signed.UnrecognizedFields["some-unknown-field"]`, also used for verifying/signing (if included in the Signed portion of the metadata))
 * TUF client API
 * TUF multi-repository client API (implements [TAP 4 - Multiple repository consensus on entrusted targets](https://github.com/theupdateframework/taps/blob/master/tap4.md))